How to Buy a Home Even with Student Loan Debt

 As a first-time buyer with student debt, you may need to lower your expectations for your first home, maybe change locations or buy a townhome instead of a single-family house.

 Focus on getting your first home and clear that hurdle.
 If you do it right the first time and aren’t house poor, you’ll be able to move up to your next home in later years.

 You invested in your education and it took time to get your degree and start your career.
 It’s almost the same with becoming a homeowner.
 It takes time but your first home can lead to your next and so on as you get more financially secure.

 Questions?
 We are here to help you determine if homeownership is right for you now or in the near future.
-It does take some planning even if you don’t have student loans, so give us a call and we can come up with a plan based on your timeframe.
+It does take some planning even if you don’t have student loans, so give us a call or email and we’ll help you create a plan based on your time frame.